MMRIZE/MMM-CalendarExt3/README.md

 #### `CX3_MOVE_CALENDAR`, payload: {instanceId, step}
 Move calendar to another moment.
 - `instanceId` : If you have more than 1 instance of this module, you can specify the instance to manipulate.
 If omitted or `null`, all instances would obey this notification order.
 - `step` : How many leaps of the current view.
 In `mode:'week'` 1 step will be a week.
 In `mode:'month'` 1 step will be a month.
-Negative value be allowed.
+Negative value is allowed.

 #### `CX3_SET_DATE`, payload: {instanceId, date}
 Set the date of specific view.